Chirag2109/Boston_House_Price_Predictor/README.md

          ii) Checking for the features having great impact on label(price in this case) : For this,
              a.
 I have made a matrix containing the correlation value of every feature with every other feature.
              b.
 Then I created a correlated features array which contains the indices of the features having correlation value greater than the threshold value with the label(price in this case).
              c.
-Then use this data for further processing.
-Step3: Data Processing - Working with features having great impact on label(price in this case) ->
-          i) Then splitdata function is splitting the code into training and testing datasets.
-I have used the ratio to be 80:20 respectively, but as earliear mentioned this a general function and you can pass any other ratio as an argument to the function. ii) Then training the data using linear regression.
+Then splitdata function is splitting the code into training and testing datasets.
+I have used the ratio to be 80:20 respectively, but as earliear mentioned this a general function and you can pass any other ratio as an argument to the function.
+Step3: Data Processing - Working with features having great impact on label(price in this case) in the train data ->
+          i) Then training the data splitted by split data function using linear regression. ii) Then predicting the price using the data stored in y_test matrix and storing the prediction in y_pred array.
+Step4: Performance - Check the performance of a regression model, we generally analyse three metrices r2 score, mean absolute error and mean squared error ->
+             a. mean absolute error: it finds the difference in the prediction stored in y_pred against the price in the y_test matrix and then calculate the mean value of those differences.
+             b. mean squared error: it finds the square of the difference in the prediction stored in y_pred against the price in the y_test matrix and then calculate the mean value of those square differences.
+             c.
+R2 score: 1 – (RSS/TSS) Where, R2 represents the requrired R Squared value, RSS represents the residual sum of squares, and TSS represents the total sum of squares.
+Step5: UserInput - Now take input of the features present in the correlatedFeatures array from the user and predict the output based on this input and showing the output to the user.

+END :)